Hearts in Estonia - Scarf and Shawl

 Special techniques required

 - grafting together two pieces of knitting in stockinette stitch

 - reading charts

-Since I had a complaint about the lack of originality of this pattern and accusations of plagiarism I’m adding this note to clarify things.
+Since I’ve had a complaint about the lack of originality of this pattern and accusations of plagiarism I’m adding this note to clarify things.
 This pattern was inspired by the Miralda shawl from Nancy Bush’s book ‘Knitted Lace of Estonia’.
-I thought the construction was very rewarding and loved some of the other basic lace patterns from Estonian knitting tradition.
-So I brought those puzzle pieces together, figured out the stitch counts and made up some pretty charts and instructions.
-It is surely not rocket science to do so and if you are an experienced lace knitter you’d probably be able to work your own version from above mentioned book and without spending money on this ready made pattern.
+I thought the construction was very rewarding and loved some of the other basic lace patterns from the Estonian knitting tradition.
+So I sat down and brought those puzzle pieces together, figured out the stitch counts and made up some charts and instructions.
+It is surely not rocket science to do so and if you are an experienced lace knitter you would probably be able to work your own shawl from above mentioned book and without spending money on this ready made pattern.